 Unique to these scenarios, providers are expected to submit a claim to the appropriate payer with the “From” date of service (form locator 6 on the UB-04 paper claim form) equal to the first day in which the recipient was enrolled with that payer.
 This will avoid denial based on eligibility/enrollment edits.
 Under these scenarios, the “From” date of service for the payer responsible on the Date of Discharge will be later than the Date of Admission.
 The “Through” date of service is the date of discharge.
 The claim may include all surgical procedures (form locator 74 on the UB-04 claim form) applicable for the hospital stay (admit through discharge), even if these procedures were performed prior to the recipient’s enrollment with the payer responsible for reimbursement.
 However, except as described below for outliers, each payer’s claim should only include revenue codes, service units, and charges applicable to services performed during the covered days included on the claim (e.g. days between the “From” and the discharge date).

 In the event the claim is expected to qualify as an outlier, the claim must include condition code 61 (Cost Outlier) indicating the provider’s desire for special outlier consideration.
-A claim that includes condition code 61 may include all revenue codes, service units, charges, and surgical procedures applicable for the full AHCCCS enrolled eligible hospital stay (admit through discharge), even if performed prior to the recipient’s enrollment with the payer responsible for reimbursement.
+A claim that includes condition code 61 may include all revenue codes (including accommodations), service units, charges, and surgical procedures applicable for the full AHCCCS enrolled eligible hospital stay (admit through discharge), even if performed prior to the recipient’s enrollment with the payer responsible for reimbursement.

 Interim claims submitted to a payer other than the one with which the recipient is enrolled on date of discharge shall be handled in the same manner as all other interim claims.
 See Issue Number 8.

-Note: When the recipient changes enrollment from payer 1 to payer 2 during the inpatient stay such that the change to payer 2 is effective on the date of discharge, the AHCCCS administration will make a manual adjustment, upon request, to the system to reflect a change of enrollment effective the day after discharge to ensure that a single AHCCCS payer retains responsibility for paying the claim.
+Note: When the recipient changes enrollment from payer 1 to payer 2 during the inpatient stay such that the change to payer 2 is effective on the date of discharge, the AHCCCS administration will make a manual adjustment, upon request, to the system to reflect a change of enrollment effective either the day prior to or after discharge to ensure that a single AHCCCS payer retains responsibility for paying the claim.

 6. Medicare Dual Eligibles